 While we are super proud of the high-quality cameras and equipment we use, good cinematic films are a byproduct of not just the gear but the person behind the camera.
-Almost ten years ago, Blair Williams followed his passion for storytelling to the Washington Football Team when he became their video producer.
+Almost ten years ago, Blair Williams followed his passion for storytelling to the Washington Commanders when he became their video producer.
 For nearly a decade, he has partnered with public and private organizations—including Fortune 500 companies—to produce captivating videos that tell an accurate story and engage audiences.
 Today, he brings his extensive experience in audio, lighting, production, and editing along with his innate talent for artistic storytelling to the Washington, DC, Maryland and Virginia wedding and brand video scene and there could not be a more perfect match.

 to visit australia